 The Will and Trust

 A proper Will and Trust should be in place.
-They can not be done after the need has arisen.
+They can not be done after the need has occurred.

 The main concern is to avoid PROBATE.

-If you were to pass away with out so much as a will, called INTESTATE, your estate will go to probate court.
+If you were to pass away without so much as a will, called INTESTATE, your estate will go to probate court.
 In probate the disposition of your assets will be decided by the state rules, not your wishes.
-If your assets are quite small, the court process should be quick and not cost to much.
-But still more than it would cost to have a will prepared.
-A will does direct someone you chose to take care of what is remaining in your estate such as Taxes, bills, transfer of home and personal possessions etc.
+If your assets are quite small, the court process should be quick and not cost too much.
+But still, more than it would cost to have a will prepared.
+A will does direct someone you chose to take care of what is remaining in your estate, such as Taxes, bills, transfer of home and personal possessions etc.

 A Will goes into effect upon one’s death.
-Is contestable.
+They are contestable.
 Contents are public records.

-A Trust is private, in effect at incompetence if required, Totally avoid probate, incontestable.
+A Trust is private.
+Effective when incompetence or death is present.
+Totally avoid probate, incontestable.

-If you own property in more than one state, sizable amount of assets or other personal concerns for your assets, then a trust would be recommended.
-An attorney that does Estate work of course would be recommended.
+If you own property in more than one state, a sizable amount of assets or other personal concerns for your assets, then a trust would be recommended.
+An attorney that does Estate work, would be recommended.
 If your attorney is not competent with Trust’s, select another.

 All Power of Attorney’s will stop at your passing.
 Replaced by the will or trust.
 The common Power of Attorney used for something such as selling a car is not what you need for your protection.
-That POA will stop at your incompetence because of health or other reasons and including death.
+That POA will stop at one’s incompetence, because of health or other reasons and including death.

 If you have any question, please feel free to contact me.